Modern Foreign Languages

 French is a major language of international communication.
 It is the second most widely learned language after English and the sixth most widely spoken language in the world.
 Learning French will offer an introduction to an incomparable cultural universe as France is often considered the language of culture.
-A French lesson is a cultural journey into the worlds of fashion, gastronomy, the arts, architecture and science.
+A French lesson is a cultural journey which reflects the Big Idea of Multi-culturalism and diversity.

 It is our intention that all children in KS2 will access first quality teaching of French in order to adequately prepare and lay the foundations for Secondary Education.
 We wish to instil and foster the children’s curiosity and deepen their understanding of the world beyond the United Kingdom, widening their knowledge and experiences to other cultures.

 We aim to:

 •develop a curiosity in learning other languages